rpe/rpe.github.io/_posts/2014-03-27-love-letter.markdown

 title:  "Love Letter"
 categories: photography
 ---
-It all started with the X100S.
+It all started with the Fujifilm X100S.
 For two weeks in June, the [X100S](https://www.fujifilmusa.com/products/digital_cameras/x/fujifilm_x100s/) came to Italy with my wife and me.
 It traveled, unobtrusively, from Liguria to Tuscany to Florence, was at home in museums, on cafe tables, in churches.
 In silent mode this camera is so quiet you can scarcely hear the shutter; it is perfect for